Skip to main content

 Increasing movement and activity

-There are general recommendations that will help to keep us in the best health, but the important thing is for everyone to find realistic ways to increase their activity and movement and improve all aspects of their health.
+There are general recommendations that will help keep us in the best health (check out Physical activity guidelines at NHS inform), but the important thing is for everyone to find realistic ways to increase their activity and movement that they enjoy; and that will help improve all aspects of their health.

-Ideally, you should aim for at least 30 minutes of moderate-intensity physical activity on at least five days of the week.
-This is something that makes you feel a bit warmer, raises your heart rate a bit and makes you breathe a little harder.
+Ideally, adults should aim for at least 30 minutes of moderate-intensity physical activity on at least five days of the week.
 Also try to fit in a couple of sessions each week that build your muscle strength and things that practice your balance.
-Any activity that helps to improve or maintain your physical fitness as well as your health in general is good.
+Children from 5-18 years should aim for 60 minutes moderate to vigorous activity per day, and younger children should aim for a variety of activities for 180 minutes (3 hours).
+For more detailed information for each age group see the physical activity guidelines.

-What would be the best for you?
+Think about what would be the best for you.
 Are you more likely to be motivated with others around you?
 Or do you prefer to use physical activity to get a bit of time for yourself?
-For some people the best kind of physical activity is something that they can fit into everyday routine: like walking or cycling all or part of everyday journeys or getting stuck into housework.
+For some people the best kind of physical activity is something that they can fit into everyday routine: like walking or cycling all or part of everyday journeys or getting stuck into gardening or vigorous housework.

 If your job is mostly sedentary, that’s something to look out for - even if you are active outside work.
 Try to break up your day with any little bits of physical movement.